-Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying supplemental information on pages 60-69 is presented for additional analysis and is not required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City of Wildwood Housing Authority's basic financial statements.
+The accompanying supplemental information on pages 63-72 is presented for additional analysis and is not required part of the basic financial statements.